AshwanthramKL/Navbar/Readme.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- See the Review change upon click of buttons.
+- See the Nav bar change upon change in screen size.
-- Generate random review.

 ### Screenshot